 How to Promote Digital Products in Your Group

-If you already have digital products for sale, promoting them in your Facebook Group can be an effective way to monetize the group without too much effort on your part.
+If you already have digital products for sale, why not promote them in your Facebook Group?
+This is an effective way to make money in the group without too much effort on your part.
 Here are some steps you can follow to promote and sell digital products in your Facebook group:

 - Choose the right product — Make sure the digital product you are promoting is relevant to the purpose of your group and valuable and helpful to your members.